Unified theory of local quantum many-body dynamics: Eigenoperator thermalization theorems: Conclusion

 The main goal of non-equilibrium quantum many-body theoretical physics is computing the dynamics of systems out-of-equilibrium.
 Locality is what crucially unifies dynamical properties of quantum many-body systems providing a framework applicable to isolated, driven and dissipative quantum many-body systems.
 The theory presented here allows for exact solutions of quantum many-body dynamics for all locally interacting systems with finite local degrees of freedom on hypercubic lattices of arbitrary dimensions.
 This constitutes a very wide class of quantum many-body systems and includes paradigmatic models such as spin models and fermionic lattice models.
 The theory provides the solution in terms of a time-dependent generalized Gibbs ensemble (t-GGE) and does not rely on integrability.

 The basic "recipe" is the following.
-If one finds evidence of non-ergodicity in a quantum many-body system (either at finite or zero frequency), the work here shows that it must be due to pseudolocal dynamical symmetries.
-One can then identify these pseudolocal dynamical symmetries and find the solution immediately as a t-GGE.
+If one finds evidence of non-ergodicity in a quantum many-body system (either at finite or zero frequency), the present work shows that it must be due to pseudolocal dynamical symmetries.
+Provided one can then identify these pseudolocal dynamical symmetries, one may find the solution to the dynamics of local observables immediately as a t-GGE.
 The chemical potentials in the t-GGE are set by the initial states.
 Conversely, proving absence of any such symmetry (apart from e.g. the Hamiltonian or some $U(1)$ charge) immediately proves ergodicity at zero frequency.
 The theory thus proves both weak eigenstate thermalization hypothesis in dynamical form and saturation of the Mazur bound.

 More generally, the theory is an important step towards solving the main goal of computing non-equilibrium quantum many-body dynamics because it does so for wide classes of locally interacting systems.
 In the future it can be applied to all such wide classes of systems and has the potential to provide analytical solutions were there were previously none.